 Yeast phenylalanine tRNA was purchased from Sigma-Aldrich.
-The double-stranded RNA was transcribed in vitro using T7 polymerase individual strands (#1: 5'as two GGAGCUUUCAAAAUGAUCUCCUU-3', #2: 5'-GGAGAUCAUUUUGAAAGCUCCUU-3') and purified by agarose gel electrophoresis and electro-elution.
-The two strands were mixed in equimolar amounts prior measurements.
+The double-stranded RNA was transcribed in vitro using T7 polymerase as two individual strands (#1: 5'-GGAGCUUUCAAAAUGAUCU CCUU-3', #2: 5'-GGAGAUCAUUUUGAAAGCUCCUU-3') and purified by agarose gel electrophoresis and electro-elution.
+The two strands were mixed in equimolar amounts prior to measurements.
 Structural integrity for double-stranded and structured RNAs was confirmed by NMR spectroscopy.